DevelionUK/Portfolio/STEC/Lesson-6-2.md

 Specs:
 - GDPR & privacy
-- High quality images for profiles (of jewelry I think?)
+- High quality images for profiles (of jewellery I think?)
 - "Reasonable number" is vague.
 - Order artefacts should be invoice (for customer) and work order (for company)
 - Visually nice & user friendly